|

 If you have 4 cores/CPUs on your hardware, the code will attempt to split this

 task into several chunks to maximize the through-put.
-It will split the task into 3 to
+It will split the labor intensive task into 3 to

 allow most of the CPUs to start processing the work, but still reserve one CPU free